-You can read about the full tutorial for that here.
+You can read the full tutorial for the shiplap wall here.
 It’s the perfect focal point for the room and a great wall to center her crib on!

 Next, we got rid of the old gray and white striped rug and I found my rug soulmate.
 When I first had an image of what I wanted the nursery to look like, I envisioned basically this exact rug.

 The base cream color is almost an exact match to the wall color (total coincidence that I wasn’t planning).
 The dark and light gray pattern on the top is the perfect match for the space.

 On top of the rocker (which also reclines meaning I’ll probably just sleep in it), I added two gorgeous pillows from Tonic Living.
-The one is pale pink and the other is mixed pink florals.
+One is pale pink and the other is mixed pink florals.
 They really tie the entire room “theme” together while also making such a pretty accent to the rocker.

 Did I mention the pillows are also soooo comfortable?
 That’s an absolutely necessity for the late night nursing sessions in my near future!

 One of my favorite parts of the room is the closet.
 From the gorgeous floral wallpaper to the custom-built cubbies and shelves, there’s not much I don’t love about this space.
 And, that’s not even mentioning the best part – skinnylap closet doors!!